welter-felix/book_scraper/README.md

 ```
 - The spider will start scraping book details from Books to Scrape.
 - The data will be automatically saved to your MongoDB database in the books_db database and books_collection collection.

+## Additional Features

+### Error Handling and Logging
+- Implemented error handling to manage failed requests using Scrapy's built-in features.
+- Logging enabled to capture and report errors during scraping.

+### Pagination
+- The spider automatically paginates through multiple pages to scrape a larger dataset.

+### Data Visualization
+- Visualizations of the stored data can be created using libraries like `matplotlib` and `pandas`.
+Sample code is provided for visualizing the distribution of book prices.